mtkopone/react-native-googlecast-v3/README.md

 #### Send messages to a connected Cast device

-Using the namespace declared in strings.xml:
+Using the namespace declared in you AndroidManifest.xml:

     GoogleCastV3.send('WHADDUP')